.

 Angelica: @noelangelica

 The American Heart Association gets an A+ for its public service campaigns.
 Why!
-The consistent reminders that cardiovascular disease is still the No. 1 killer of women causing 1 in 3 deaths.
+There are consistent reminders that cardiovascular disease is still the No. 1 killer of women, causing 1 in 3 deaths.
 Remember that most heart disease is preventable with education and healthy lifestyle changes.

 Thank you for stopping by, and wishing you a fabulous day.